samuelcampione/samuelcampione/README.md

 ## <span style="color:salmon;">About me</span> :bust_in_silhouette:

 * Data Scientist in the Zhou Lab at the Buck Institute for Research on Aging.
-* Recent graduate with an MS in Data Science at University of San Francisco.
+* University of San Francisco Alum with a MS in Data Science.
-* Interested in the statistics, artificial intelligence, & deep learning research and its applications.
+* Work in the statistics, artificial intelligence, & deep learning research and its applications.

 ## <span style="color:dimgray;">Projects: </span>